 Taste as you go, but mine is pretty scrumptious.
 You can substitute pure maple syrup for sugar-free if you prefer, but I prefer the real stuff and I am okay with the added points.
 To each their own.

 Plating your sausage gravy

-It’s absolutely delicious and filling as is, but you can totally be extra like me and add some fried chicken and an egg.
+Biscuits and gravy is absolutely delicious and filling as is, but you can totally be extra like me, and add some fried chicken and an egg to your biscuits and gravy.
 There’s a local diner here in Philly that first introduced me to the heart-stopping combo of biscuits and gravy with fried chicken and egg.
 Man, is that good.

-I used some leftover oven fried chicken that I reheated in my air fryer for about 6 minutes at 360 to make this epic breakfast for dinner for just 9 points.
+I use some leftover air fried chicken that I reheated in my air fryer for about 6 minutes at 360 to make this epic breakfast for dinner for just 9 points.
 I’m not going to tell you how to live your best life, but this is it.
 This would be my last meal.

 - 1/2 cup flour

 - 4 cups unsweetened cashew milk (or preferred milk)

 - a few dashes of hot sauce (optional)

 - Prepare biscuits first if you are making them too.
 Begin the sausage gravy once they are in the oven.